The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Introduction

-It remains to control the possible values of $(m(t),S(t))$.
-Instead of using all effective curve classes (which is infeasible when $\overline{\mathrm{NE}}(X_k)$ is infinitely generated), we choose a finite collection of effective curves $C$ on $X_k$ and use the elementary inequalities $m(t)\le [\omega_t]\!\cdot C$ to obtain explicit constraints on $(m(t),S(t))$.
-These finitely many constraints define a \emph{coarse} admissible region $\mathcal{D}_k$ for $(m,S)$, which contains the true set of geometric data arising from K\"ahler classes.
-Consequently,
+where \(E_i\) are the exceptional divisors.
+In these coordinates, the averaged scalar curvature in \(\mathcal J_{X_k}\) is determined cohomologically, whereas the holomorphic \(2\)-systole \(\sysh_2([\omega_t])\) depends a priori on the effective curve classes on \(X_k\).
+Thus, for a fixed blow-up type, the configuration dependence of \(\mathcal J_{X_k}\) is encoded in the Mori cone.
+In particular, special configurations may produce additional effective curves, hence additional inequalities cutting out the admissible region in the K\"ahler cone.
+From the point of view of upper bounds for \(\mathcal J_{X_k}\), this can only make the problem more restrictive.
+Accordingly, the largest possible supremum should be expected in the most generic configuration, when the blow-up points are as general as possible.

-turning an a priori infinite collection of curve constraints into a manageable finite-dimensional optimization problem.
-The details are worked out first for blow-ups of $\PP^2$, and then adapted to Hirzebruch surfaces.
+The difficulty is that the quantity \(\sysh_2([\omega_t])\) depends a priori on all effective curve classes on \(X_k\), and when the Mori cone is not rational polyhedral this involves infinitely many possibilities.
+Our key observation is that one can nevertheless control \(\mathcal J_{X_k}([\omega_t])\) using only finitely many numerical parameters extracted from the coefficients \(t_i\), together with a mass-shift argument that identifies the worst possible distribution of these coefficients under fixed coarse data.
+This leads to an explicit finite-dimensional optimization problem over a coarse admissible region determined by finitely many effective curves.
+In this way, the geometric problem is reduced to a manageable numerical one.
+We carry this out first for blow-ups of \(\PP^2\), and then for blow-ups of ruled surfaces.

-Finally, for non-rational PSC K\"ahler surfaces (i.e.\ ruled surfaces over bases of genus $g\ge1$) we show that the same strategy applies.
-In addition, we develop an independent analytic approach inspired by Stern's level-set method for harmonic maps \cite{stern2022scalar}, adapted to the holomorphic fibration in the K\"ahler setting.
-Both the algebraic and analytic approaches lead to the same optimal constant and the same rigid model in Theorem~\ref{thm:intro-refined} (3).
+For non-rational ruled surfaces, we also give an independent analytic proof, inspired by Stern's level-set method \cite{stern2022scalar}.
+In the K\"ahler setting, the holomorphic fibration provides a natural replacement for the harmonic map used in the Riemannian argument.
+This yields the same sharp constant and the same rigidity statement as the algebro-geometric approach.